mayyamark/builder-io/data-fetching.md

 ## Server-side
 ### With Apollo's experimental Next.js 13 packages
+- Use Apollo Client & the experimental packages to cache the queries
+- Use Codegen to generate TS types and queries
 ```javascript
 // apollo.ts
 import { ApolloClient, HttpLink, InMemoryCache } from "@apollo/client";